Rohit-Kundu/HFMOEA/README.md

 `python main.py --root "csvUCI/" --csv_name "SpectEW.csv"`

 By default it is assumed that the csv file contains no headers.
-But if it does, then add the argument `--csv_header yes` in the code above, otherwise an error will be triggered.
+But if it does, then add the argument `--csv_header yes` in the code above, otherwise an error will be triggered. `--root` denotes the folder where the csv file is stored (by default it is `"./"`).
 All csv files must have the class labels in the last column of the file as integer/float values.